UofT-UTSC-CS-sandbox/pactify/README.md

 ##### The Account Screen

 To delete your account, first log in to **Pactify**.
 Once you're logged in, simply click your profile in the top right and then click "Delete Account".
 Thanks for using **Pactify**!

+# Contributing to Pactify

+### 1. Do you use git flow?

+Yes, we use Git Flow for managing our branches and releases!
+In short, Git Flow should allow us to structure our workflow and maintain a clean, organized history of our codebase.
+Here’s a quick overview of our branching strategy:

+Main: The main branch **ONLY** contains production-ready code. **ONLY** thoroughly tested and stable code is merged here.

+Develop: The develop branch contains the latest delivered development changes for the next release.
+It’s where integration of features will occur.

+Feature Branches: Feature branches are created from develop and used to work on new features.
+Only once the feature is complete and tested, it’s merged back into develop.

+### 2. What do you name your branches?

+We will be following a clear and descriptive naming conventions for our branches to make it easier to understand the purpose of each branch.
+The conventions we shall be following are as follows:

+Feature Branches: 'feature/short-description'

+Release Branches: 'release/version-number'

+### 3. Do you use github issues or another ticketing website?

+We will be using Jira for tracking tasks, bugs, and feature requests.
+Each issue is labeled appropriately and assigned to team members.
+Our labels include:

+_bug_: For bug reports.

+_enhancement_: For new features or improvements.

+_documentation_: For documentation-related tasks.

+_question_: For questions or clarifications.

+_help wanted_: For tasks where we need additional input or help.

+### 4. Do you use pull requests?

+We will try to follow this pull request workflow:

+Create a Branch: Start by creating a new branch based on the task or feature you are working on.

+Develop and Test: Implement your changes and **thoroughly** test said changes.

+Open a Pull Request: Once the changes are ready, open a pull request against the develop branch.
+And then provide a clear and descriptive title and description of the changes you have made.

+Code Review: Team members will review the code you wrote.
+And then provide feedback, and request changes if necessary.

+Merge: After two members from the group approve the changes they are then merged into the develop branch.
+If it’s a hotfix, it will be merged into the main branch after the **entire** group approves the request.

+Hopefully, by following these steps, we ensure that our project remains organized, collaborative, and of high quality.